 While the first Friday in March is “Employee Appreciation Day,” you shouldn’t limit your gratitude to one day.
 An ongoing culture of appreciation can increase your workplace productivity, improve worker retention rates, and increase employee engagement.
-Below, we discuss some simple and cost-effective ways to thank your employees.
+In the following, we discuss some simple and cost-effective ways to thank your employees.

 Voice Frequent and Heartfelt Appreciation

 Obligatory “thank you's” are meaningless and can damage your work relationships.
 Ask yourself: do you think your staff feels appreciated?
 While it’s easy to get caught up in the daily grind of deadlines and meetings, take some time to think about your employees’ contributions.

 - How often do you thank your employees?

 - What qualities do you admire in your staff?

 - How do they react to adversity or change?

 - Who always seems willing to lend a helping hand?

 - Do you have team members who excel at thought and people leadership?

 - Does someone consistently exhibit your company’s core values?